 We are an essential customer to many of our top manufacturers and do not believe that there is a material risk that they would stop selling boats to us in any of our markets given our scale and long-standing relationships.
 We were recognized as Dealer of the Year by Boating Industry in 2016 and 2017, were inducted into the Boating Industry Top 100 Hall of Fame in 2018, and have been a Top 100 dealer since 2006.
 Certain of our local and regional dealer groups, including Singleton Marine, have been recognized among the top dealers worldwide for Cobalt Boats, Regal Boats, Harris and Yamaha Boats, and among the top dealers in the Southeast for Malibu and Axis.
 Additionally, we are also the top Yamaha Jet Boat dealer by volume in the United States.
-Beginning in the fourth quarter of 2019, we will sell Sunseeker yachts through one of our consignors that became the exclusive dealer for certain Sunseeker yachts in select states, including Texas, certain counties in Florida, Alabama, North Carolina, South Carolina and Georgia.
+We began selling Sunseeker yachts in the fourth quarter of fiscal year 2019 through one of our consignors that is the exclusive dealer for certain Sunseeker yachts in select states, including Texas, certain counties in Florida, Alabama, North Carolina, South Carolina and Georgia.
 From time to time, we may continue to add additional manufacturers whose products match our focus on premium recreational boats.

 Diversified Revenue Streams: We offer a broad range of products and services beyond new and pre-owned boats, including repair and maintenance services, parts and accessories, F&I products and ancillary services, including storage.
-Although non-boat sales contributed approximately 10% and 11% to revenue in fiscal year 2018 and the nine months ended June 30, 2019, respectively, the higher gross margin on these product and service lines resulted in non-boat sales contributing 27% and 31% of gross profit in fiscal year 2018 and the nine months ended June 30, 2019, respectively.
+Although non-boat sales contributed approximately 11.4%, 10.5% and 10.9% to revenue in fiscal years 2019, 2018 and 2017, respectively, the higher gross margin on these product and service lines resulted in non-boat sales contributing 31.1%, 26.7% and 28.5% of gross profit in fiscal years 2019, 2018 and 2017, respectively.
 During different phases of the economic cycle, consumer behavior may shift away from new boats; however, we are well positioned to benefit from revenue from pre-owned boats, repair and maintenance services, and parts and accessories, which have historically increased during periods of economic uncertainty.
 We have also diversified our business across geographies and dealership types (e.g., fresh water and salt water) in order to reduce the effects of seasonality.
 For instance, boating activity in South Florida increases during winter months, whereas freshwater boating in the Southeast, Mid-Atlantic and Northeast peaks during late-spring and summer.